WilliamsJack/pairwise-elo-ranking/README.md

 Rank the notes in a Base by pairwise comparisons using the Elo rating system.
 # Motivation
-Rate and rank notes by pairwise comparison using the Elo rating system.

 It can be difficult to give an item a rating in a vacuum.
 What happens if you rate it ten stars, and then find something better later?
 Do you have to readjust your previous ratings?
 Do you have to add an eleventh star?

 *Why don't you just make ten better and make ten be the top number and make that a little better?*